gvwilson/thirdbit/src/fiction/iffy/1/index.md

 "Gotta pay for your keep somehow."

-He would have gambled away the book tucked into the suit as well if Aunt Naggie hadn't misplaced it until it slipped his mind.
+He would have gambled away the book tucked into the suit as well if Aunt Naggie hadn't misplaced it until he forgot about it.
 It had belonged to Third when she was Iffy's age, and to Second before that, and came from a time when people made books out of paper and there were still whales and tigers and giraffes.
 Iffy re-read it every night no matter how tired she was from chores.
-She drew the pictures from memory on her app when she was bored by school, and took it out on those rare occasions when another child came on board to play with her and told them all about *orcinus orca* and *panthera tigris* and her favorite, *giraffa camelopardalis*.
+She drew the pictures from memory on her app when she was bored by school, and on those rare occasions when another child came on board to play with her, she took out the book and told them all about *orcinus orca* and *panthera tigris* and her favorite, *giraffa camelopardalis*.

 "They were too real!" she said fiercely whenever anyone expressed any doubts.
 "Real as gulls and jellies!"
-As real as the handwritten comments in the book's margins that she spent hours deciphering.
+Real as the handwritten comments in the book's margins that she spent hours deciphering.
+Real as being poor and lonely
+as she grew older
-As real as being poor and lonely as Uncle Jack's business deals left them with a little less each season.
+and Uncle Jack's business deals left them with a little less each season.

 Iffy woke that morning to the sound of Aunt Naggie bustling about in the galley.
 She lay on the narrow foam packing slab she used as a mattress for one final precious moment before slithering out of her salvaged sleeping bag and pulling a layer of clothes over her thermals.
-The noise was her foster mother's way of letting her know that Uncle Jack was awake and that she should be up on deck doing something useful before he stumbled out into the light looking for someone to yell at.
+The noise was her foster mother's way of telling her that Uncle Jack was awake and that she should be up on deck doing something useful before he stumbled out into the light looking for someone to yell at.